babayoshihiko/jpdata/README.md

 Select National Geo-information and then select a prefecture.
 Multiple selections can also be made.

-Press the buttons in the order Download, Solution and Add.
+Press the buttons "Download" and "Add to Map".
 Note that if the file cannot be found, you will be asked to select a file.

 Some maps do not have data for all prefectures.
 If this is the case, an error is generated.
 Error handling not yet available.